-Spearheaded by the Center for the Study of Global Slavery at the Smithsonian National Museum of African American History and Culture (NMAAHC) and the Center for the Study of Slavery and Justice (CSSJ) at Brown University, the GCP has carefully developed partnerships around the world.
+Spearheaded by the Center for the Study of Global Slavery at the Smithsonian's National Museum of African American History and Culture (NMAAHC) and the Center for the Study of Slavery and Justice (CSSJ) at Brown University, the GCP has carefully developed partnerships around the world.

 Current partners include:

-- Iziko Slave Lodge Museum, South Africa
+- Iziko Museums Slave Lodge, South Africa

-- Royal Museum of Central Africa, Belgium
+- Royal Museum for Central Africa, Belgium

-- The Shackles of Memory, France
+- The Shackles of Memory (Les Anneaux de la Mémoire), France

 - Château des ducs de Bretagne, France